v2sCollections/Constellation/Constellation 4kGraphics Pack by v2/Readme.md

 ## [Starfield](https://)

+- ⛔This Collection only supports the Steam Version of Starfield.
+- Start with a fresh install of Starfield.
-1. Make sure the game is installed on an SSD.
+- Make sure the game is installed on an SSD.
+- If you have never launched the game or you have reinstalled the game launch the game at least once to generate the required files.&#x20;

 ***

 ## [Vortex](https://)

-1. You will need[Vortex](https://www.nexusmods.com/site/mods/1)mod manager downloaded and installed You can find it from the link below.
+**1**) You will need[Vortex](https://www.nexusmods.com/site/mods/1)mod manager downloaded and installed You can find it from the link below.
 If you already have Vortex skip this step.

 [![Vortex](https://i.imgur.com/xXhkzvj.png)](https://www.nexusmods.com/site/mods/1 "Vortex page")